kayaman/aws-mla/SageMaker.md

 Wrap the custom training logic into a function and use the @step decorator in the function.
 Add the function as a step in the current pipeline.
 You can use the @step decorator to integrate custom ML functions into an existing pipeline workflow.
 Learn more about [the @step decorator](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines-step-decorator.html).

+---

+Amazon SageMaker Pipelines is a purpose-built workflow orchestration service to automate machine learning (ML) development.
+SageMaker Pipelines is specifically designed to orchestrate end-to-end ML workflows, integrating data processing, model training, hyperparameter tuning, and deployment in a seamless manner.
+It provides built-in versioning, lineage tracking, and support for continuous integration and delivery (CI/CD), making it the best choice for this use case.
+AWS Step Functions is a powerful service for orchestrating workflows, and it can integrate with SageMaker and Lambda.
+However, using Step Functions for the entire ML workflow adds complexity since it requires coordinating multiple services, whereas SageMaker Pipelines provides a more seamless, integrated solution for ML-specific workflows.

 ## Jobs